MileHacker Logo

 Comfort & Awareness

-• Plan for Heat: During hotter months, plan bus travel during the colder parts of the day or use air-conditioned waiting spots where available.
+• Plan for High temperatures: During hotter months, plan bus travel during the cooler parts of the day or use air-conditioned waiting areas where available.

 • Frequency: Services reduced on Fridays and public holidays, plan accordingly.